VisiCool/Kube-project/Documents/TLS-Certificate.md

 #### CA for etcd

-For simplicity, the same Kubernetes CA is used to issue the following server certificates for etcd:
+For simplicity, the same "Kubernetes-CA" is used to issue the following server certificates for etcd:

 - *Server Certificates*:
   - etcd-server.crt, etcd-server.key ← Kube API Server